 Short Film and Post-Production Workshops

-Young undergraduate and graduate students from various Turkish universities participated in a film workshop in collaboration with the Bahçeşehir University.
+Young undergraduate and graduate students from various Turkish universities participated in a film workshop collaborating with the Bahçeşehir University.
 Professionals from different fields of cinema met with young people to provide training during the workshop.
-After the workshop, students, in light of the education they received and under instructors’ supervision, shot a friendship-themed collective short film, in which they put forward their approach.
+After the workshop, students, in light of their education and under instructors’ supervision, shot an amity-themed collective short film in which they put forward their approach.
 The festival held a special screening for the film.
 2nd International Amity Short Film Festival organized a post-production workshop with the collaboration of one of the oldest film studios of Turkey, the Fono Film.
 Selected participants observed the post-production process in a professional studio under the Editing-Sound Design-Color Design-DCP-VFX headings.
 And they benefited from the experiences of industry professionals.
 An exceptional workshop took place at the 3rd festival.
 Young participants witnessed all details of the shooting of a professional film a period film set.

 Festival Opening, Closing, and Gala